BitBoy14/png-jpg-converter/README.md

 # PNG to JPG Converter

 A **fully functional PNG to JPEG converter written in raw C++** with **zero external dependencies**.
 No libpng, no libjpeg, no zlib - everything is implemented from scratch.
-Made using simple prompt and Claude Opus 4.5.
-Dec 2025

 ## Features